-Neighborhood Health Center provides birth control, Family Planning and Reproductive Health Services in Washington County.
+Neighborhood Health Center provides birth control, Family Planning and Reproductive Health Services.

 Neighborhood Health Center’s family planning clinic allows you to decide if you want to have children, when you want to have them, and how many children you want to have.
-We offer physical exams, PAP smears as needed services, birth control, and lab testing are offered at reduced or no cost.
+We offer physical exams, PAP smears as needed, birth control, and lab testing at reduced or no cost.

 We offer birth control pills, Depo-Provera injections, condoms, female condoms, contraceptive ring, emergency contraception (morning after pill), IUDs, implants, counseling and referral for vasectomy and information on abstinence as methods of birth control.
 Physicians, nurse practitioners and nurses provide education and counseling about the method you choose and about your reproductive health.

-Neighborhood Health Center provides Family Planning Services for Washington County in two locations: Hillsboro Clinic and Tanasbourne Clinic.
+Neighborhood Health Center provides Family Planning Services in two locations: Hillsboro Clinic and Tanasbourne Clinic.
 For information about our THE CLINIC [Youth Clinic] for ages 24 and under held Tuesday, 3-7 pm, click here.

 We offer Family Planning services to women and men with a wide scope of reproductive and sexual health services.

 Our Family Planning program provides the following services:

 Any male or female is eligible for our services.
 No one will be turned away because of their county of residence, citizenship status, income, gender, gender identity, sexual orientation, race, or creed.
-Services are low cost or no cost if you qualify for the Oregon Contraceptive Care (CCare) program.
-CCare offers free contraceptives and annual exams to women who qualify based on citizenship and financial guidelines.
+Services are typically either offered at no cost to you or at low cost.

 Pregnancy and Sexually Transmitted Diseases